dtellz/blazing-microservice/README.md

-# Events provider integration
+# Fever Providers API

-This project is a microservice that integrates with an external events provider and returns the events within a given time range.
+This project is a microservice that integrates with an external events provider and returns the events that were historically or currently online within a given time range.

 ## Table of contents